sepehr/uc-parsian/README.txt

-// $Id$

 Description
 ===========
 Ubercart Parsian Payment is a module that defines a new "Payment Method" for an Ubercart 2.x powered website to process its online payments through the [Parsian Bank](http://parsian-bank.com/) gateway.